diegobellino/VaultDebug/README.md

 # Vault Debug

 Vault Debug is a comprehensive logging solution for Unity projects.
-It provides a robust runtime logging system with a lightweight dependency injection container, efficient log pooling, and an interactive Unity Editor Console for real-time log management.
+It provides a robust runtime structured logging system with a lightweight dependency injection container, efficient log pooling, and an interactive Unity Editor Console for real-time log management.

 ---